vedinrs/ThimbleberryGenomeAssembly/workflow.md

 If it is taking a long time to find a node, use 32 cpus instead of 48.
 Make sure to change it in both the SBATCH comment and in the hifiasm command.

+Make a new directory called /hifiasm-outfiles as well.

 ```
 #!/bin/bash
 #SBATCH --time=1-00:00:00